citizenmatt/resharper-devguide/CustomLanguages/Overview.md

 * It must have a public constructor taking _at least_ the language definition (i.e., the `MyLanguage` type) and an `IConstantValueService`.
 * It must call the base constructor with the above parameters.

-> **Note** After implementing the above, check that your breakpoints actually fire when opening the file with your chosen extension.
+> **NOTE** After implementing the above, check that your breakpoints actually fire when opening the file with your chosen extension.
 An empty implementation of the above should be sufficient for ReSharper to identify the feature-related language service.

 The language service is where all the activity occurs.
 In particular, the language services exposes both the lexer and the parser, as well as a number of complementary services that may or may not be required for the particular language.